Current Program Operations

 education abroad program?

 At this time, the IEGI strongly recommends that you do not pursue travel before your departure date, as this may complicate the entry process to your program location and increases the risk of exposure ahead of your program start date.
-We also recommend that students remain in their host country during their education abroad experience.
+We recommend monitoring the U.S. State Department’s country-specific Travel Advisory levels, and the CDC’s country-specific Travel Health Advisories for any location that you intend to visit while abroad.
+You should also familiarize yourself with any updates for entry to your host-country.
 This reduces the possibility of being stranded in a different location if travel becomes restricted.
-We recommend monitoring the U.S. State Department’s country-specific Travel Advisory levels, and the CDC’s country-specific Travel Health Advisories for any location that you intend to visit while abroad.

 If you choose to travel outside the dates of your program, within your host country, or to other countries: